-34, The University's Research Ethics Panel Appeals Policy was reviewed and approved in June 2023.
+36, The University's Research Ethics Panel Appeals Policy is currently under review.
 This policy ensures researchers have a fair and transparent route to appeal an Unfavourable Ethical Opinion provided by the Research Ethics Panel.

 Research Ethics Panel Terms of Reference